Here's a new video walkthrough on viewing student progress, hosted by Amanda!

 What do all the shapes and colors on the progress tab mean?

 Solid green or solid purple shapes ( and ) mean a student believes they’ve completed a particular level or lesson.
 Please note:

 - In some CS Fundamentals lessons, many levels are auto-validated for correctness.
 Those levels will turn a solid green when completed correctly.

-- Programming activities in most CS Discoveries and CS Principles lessons are not auto-validated for correctness (why?), but we do perform a basic check on Game Lab and App Lab levels to ensure that students have at least changed the code on the level before proceeding.
+- Programming activities in most CS Discoveries and CS Principles lessons are not auto-validated for correctness (why?), but we do perform a basic check on Game Lab, Web Lab, and App Lab levels to ensure that students have at least changed the code on the level before proceeding.
 In these courses, we recommend reviewing “assessment opportunity” levels (marked with purple checkmarks) to determine whether or not students understand the key concepts of a lesson rather than evaluating each level for correctness.
 Learn more about evaluating student learning in CS Discoveries and CS Principles.